irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.CompactRequest"></a>

 ### CompactRequest
-CompactRequest defines a standard for compact request.
+CompactRequest defines a standard for compact request

 | Field | Type | Label | Description |